 - Kala namak salt – Also called Himalayan black salt, this type of salt has a sulphurous and pungent flavor.
 Just a pinch of kala namak salt adds a subtle eggy flavor to this tofu scramble.

-- Vegan butter - The addition of vegan butter adds the richness needed to take this tofu scramble to the next level!
+- Vegan butter – The addition of vegan butter adds the richness needed to take this dish to the next level!

 Start by melting the vegan butter over medium heat.
 At this point, you can add the annatto oil as well, if using.
 Once melted, add the scrambled medium tofu and sauté for a few minutes.

 Next, add the silken tofu and the seasonings, and sauté for another couple of minutes, stirring regularly to combine.
 Finally, top with ground black pepper and chopped scallions!